pflooky/open-data-contract-standard/README.md

 ## More

 ### History
 Formerly known as the data contract template, this standard is used to implement Data Mesh at [PayPal](https://about.pypl.com/).
 Today, starting with v2.2.0, it is maintained by a 501c6 non-profit organization called AIDA User Group (Artificial Intelligence, Data, and Analytics User Group).
+On November 30th, 2023, [AIDA User Group](https://aidaug.org) and the [Linux Foundation AI & Data](https://lfaidata.foundation/) joined forces to create [Bitol](https://bitol.io).
+Bitol englobes ODCS and future standards & tools.

 ### How does PayPal use Data Contracts?
 PayPal uses data contracts in many ways, but this [article](https://medium.com/paypal-tech/the-next-generation-of-data-platforms-is-the-data-mesh-b7df4b825522) from the [PayPal Technology blog](https://medium.com/paypal-tech) gives a good introduction.